stephengineer/ModelTry/README.md

 # ModelTry

-A comprehensive machine learning experimentation project featuring implementations of various neural network architectures and deep learning components.
+A comprehensive deep learning experimentation repository focused on Large Language Model (LLM) implementations, transformer architectures, and neural network components for hands-on learning and research.

 ## 🚀 Project Overview

-ModelTry is a learning and experimentation repository that contains implementations of different neural network architectures, from classic computer vision models to modern transformer components.
-This project serves as a hands-on exploration of deep learning concepts and their practical implementations.
+ModelTry is an evolving repository dedicated to implementing and experimenting with various deep learning architectures, with a primary focus on Large Language Models (LLMs) and transformer-based systems.
+This project serves as a comprehensive learning resource for understanding modern AI architectures through practical implementations, from foundational components to complete model architectures.

 ## 📁 Project Structure